hoz006/cse15l-lab-report/tutorial.md

 * You can write a command in quotes at the end of an ssh command to directly run it on the remote server.
 * control(command) + delete to delete the entire line

+Here, I tried some of the techniques above.
 ![Image](optimize.png)